fr33d4n/ez-validator.js/README.md

 As shown on the example code just above, you must define the validation rules on a JSON object.
 This object keys must be named after the expected keys of the input to be validated.
 In the example, we were validating 3 properties. `name`, `year` and `generes`.
 Each property has it's own validation schema.
 The schema MUST be an object as well, and may be empty.
 Here is a full list of the validation options:

 ### required
- * Checks if the specified key is present on the input.
+ * Checks if the specified key is present AND not null on the input.
- * Will only trigger an error if the property is not present (`undefined`).
- * Null values are valid.
- * The value of this property must be truthy.
+ * The value of this property on the taxonomy must be truthy.
 I recommend `true` or `1`

 ### string
  * Checks if the specified key is a string.
- * Will trigger an error if the value is null
+ * Will trigger an error if the input value is null
+ * Will NOT trigger an error if the input value is not present (`undefined`).
+This use case is covered by the `required` validator.
  * The value of this property must be truthy.
 If you wanna include restrictions the value must be an object containing those:

 Possible restrictions for this validator are:

 #### length
- * Its an object with the `min` and `max` properties on it.
+ * Its an object with the `min`, `max` and `exactly` properties on it.
 Must be integers.
- * Both of them are optional.
+ * All of them are optional.
- * If non of the `min` and `max` properties are present, the restriction will do nothing.
+ * If non of properties are present, the restriction will do nothing.
- * Will trigger an error if `min > string.length` or `max < string.length`.
+ * Will trigger an error if `min > string.length`, `max < string.length` or `string.length !== exactly`.

 #### pattern
  * Value must be a valid [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).